andrew/ultimate-awesome/README.md

 - [vocabulary](https://github.com/awesome-german/vocabulary) - Curated resources and tools to expand German vocabulary by topic, frequency, and context.
 - [awesome-code-tools](https://github.com/bar9/awesome-code-tools) - A curated list of awesome tools, resources and workflow tips for coding.
 - [awesome-devops](https://github.com/barutkin/awesome-devops) - A list of awesome devops resources.
+- [awesome-free-ai-apis](https://github.com/basilahamed/awesome-free-ai-apis) - ⭐ A curated collection of AI APIs that provide free credits, free tiers, or developer trials.
+Perfect for developers, startups, indie hackers, and AI builders to experiment and build AI-powered applications.
 - [awesome-bigdata](https://github.com/bbauska/awesome-bigdata) - Just big data.
 - [awesome-color](https://github.com/bcks/awesome-color) - An opinionated list of color tools and resources for data visualization and user interface design.
 - [awesome-bene](https://github.com/bene/awesome-bene) - A curated list of awesome frameworks, libraries, software and resources I use. 🤓.